JoelM935/CV/index.md

 ## Employment History
 ### Principle Data Scientist at UK Health Security Agency, London
 #### July 2023 - Present
-**Health Analytics and Automation Team**
+**Health Analytics and Automation Team**\
+Day-to-day I help provide crucial information and insight to support the management of high-profile health incidents such as MPOX, Hepatitis, Influenza, Strep A and COVID-19 as well as other threats to health security.

+Responsibilities:
+- Automation lead: Working with customers across the organisation to identify outputs which can be automated, developing automated products which fulfil the customers requirements.
+Tailoring these products to the level of technical proficiency within the team which will be responsible for ongoing maintenance and building skills within those teams by delivering training sessions.
+- Lead developer on a python package which provides a user friendly framework for the creation of automated slide decks, utilising AWS S3 storage.
+- Line management and mentoring of more junior data scientists.

+Projects:
-- Started a project using geospatial data to map urban heat islands in London and how they affect health outcomes.
-Making use of R geospatial packages.
+- Using geospatial data to map urban heat islands in London and their effect on health outcomes.
-- Leading 2 report automation work-streams, building solutions using R-markdown bespoke to the stakeholder's requirements.
-- Leading a work-stream to standardise COVID-19 variant incident response across the organisation.
-Bringing together multiple teams to produce a single output which can be rapidly deployed to support incident response.
-- Lead developer on a Python package to support users in the creation of automated slide decks.
+- Automation of GOV.UK reports using R markdown, saving up to 10 days of analyst time per production cycle and improving quality.
+- Developing a new data pipeline and a dashboard for internal reporting using Python, Dash and MS Lists.
+Currently this is done manually using excel and powerpoint.

 ### Data Scientist at UK Health Security Agency, London
 #### April 2022 - July 2023
 **Health Analytics and Automation Team**
-- Major contributor to the COVID-19 automated slide pack.
-This relies on a large Python codebase and AWS.
+- Improved a high-profile COVID-19 product built using a large object oriented Python codebase and AWS.
 Facilitated a reduction from 60k to 10k lines of code, providing significant speed increase and an 85% reduction in operating costs.
+As well as improving the visualisations to make them clearer and provide a consistent look and feel.
-- Supported incident responses, delivering data analysis and visualisations on high-priority public health situations at pace.
+- Supported incident responses, delivering data analysis and visualisations on a variety of high-priority public health situations at pace.
-- Worked at pace on a greenfield project using Python to extract data from disease notification forms into a tabular form.
+- Worked at pace on a greenfield project using Python to extract data from PDF forms into a tabular form.
+Providing a solution where the existing manual process was unable to process forms fast enough during an outbreak.
-- Lead a team of 5 data scientists on a project to automate the production of TB reports using R-markdown, reducing the production time from 2 days to ~30 seconds.
+- Lead a team of 5 data scientists on a project to automate the production of a regular GOV.UK report using R-markdown, reducing the production time from 2 days to ~30 seconds.
 - Developed code to fine-tune a pre-trained LLM, producing a binary classification model with >90% accuracy.
-This model was then applied to free text data to identify whether individuals who were exposed to avian influenza were using PPE during exposure.
+This model was then applied to free text data to improve reporting on Avian Influenza.

 ## Education
 ### PhD Physics, University of Nottingham